-That is, men receive the lower bound on their return from schooling within where women receive their lower bound and men receive their upper bound.
+That is, men receive the lower bound on their return from schooling within marriage while women receive the upper bound on their return from schooling.
+This pattern is reversed in the new regime:

+$$U_2 - U_1 = 2.78 - 1.20 = z{12} - z{11} = 3.90 - 2.33 = 1.58,$$ where women receive their lower bound and men receive their upper bound.
 Both men and women receive a higher return from schooling within marriage in the new regime, reflecting the increased efficiency although the rise for women is much sharper.

-$$U_2 - U_1 = 2.78 - 1.20 = z{12} - z{11} = 3.90 - 2.33 = 1.58,$$